 During January to June, you will be fully occupied with the project work, report preparation, and viva-voce examination.
 You must strive to write a research paper, file a patent, or release a software product.

-Further, you can convert from M. Tech. to Ph.D. program in IISc at the end of first, second, or third term.
+Further, you can convert from M. Tech. to Ph.D programme in IISc at the end of first, second, or third term.
 The requirement is a high CGPA followed by an evaluation.

-Please send an email to Dr. Rathna at the email address: email@example.com and we will promptly reply you.
+Please send an email to: email@example.com and we will promptly reply you.
 We will soon create a discussion forum on the EECS website and you will be able to interact with us on the same.

 No it is not, but we hope you will strive to make an impact in the field.